 However, if the exchange fails and the taxpayer receives cash or other non-like-kind property, the taxpayer may be subject to immediate recognition of any gain or loss realized on the exchange.
 If the taxpayer fails to complete their Section 1031 exchange, the installment method can allow them to defer paying capital gain taxes from the sale of an investment property.

-The installment method is only available to taxpayers who make a bona fide attempt complete the like-kind exchange.
-The installment method is not available when there was no intention of purchasing replacement property.
+The installment method is only available to taxpayers who make a bona fide attempt to complete the like-kind exchange.
+The installment method is not available when there is no intention of purchasing replacement property.

 Restructuring a failed exchange into an installment sale has potential benefits beyond tax deferment.
 The seller may have more flexibility concerning how the proceeds of the sale are used or be able to use the funds for another purpose.